 You may decide to close your pub between 3pm and 7pm.
 Otherwise, your pub will be open from noon until 11pm.
-Enter a '1' if you wish to remain open during that relatively quiet period; enter a '0' if you want to put your feet up.

 Products & Prices

 Drinks margin

 This is the pence of profit from every pound of drinks sales (after knocking off the VAT and before paying for overheads).
 The allowable range is 60% (dirt cheap) to 75% (very expensive).